August 31st

 Commentary:

-While stepping his foot, one visually makes sure his path is clear.
+While walking, before putting his foot down, one visually makes sure his path is clear.
 He does this so that he doesn't falter or slip.
-There might be a stone he could trip on or a pit he could fall into!
-If he has visually cleared the path he is treading on, he can reach his destination faster and safer.
+There might be a stone he could trip on or a pit he could fall into.
+If he has visually cleared the path he is treading on, he can reach his destination quickly and safely.

 Drinking water needs to be filtered.
 In the olden days, a piece of cloth was used to strain it.
-Rainwater is not directly drinkable unless it is from the springs directly.
-It needs to be purified of all sediments before consumption.
+Rainwater is not directly drinkable unless it is from the springs.
+It needs to be purified of all sediments before consumption, through some means of filtration.

 One's words should be wise and compassionate.
 This can happen when it is purified through the study of scriptures and the knowledge gained by them.
 Whetted by the scriptural knowledge, one speaks pleasantly and appropriately.